qiskit-community/qiskit-experiments/docs/manuals/verification/quantum_volume.rst

 The analysis results of the QV Experiment are:

--  The mean heavy output probabilities (HOP) and standard deviation
+-  The mean heavy-output probabilities (HOP) and standard deviation

 -  The calculated quantum volume, which will be None if the experiment does not pass the threshold